PlanterApp/planter_blog/content/posts/how-to-plant-trees-and-shrubs-in-your-garden/index.md

 image = "man-plating-ground-small-tree.jpg"
 alt = "Gardener comparing tree to hole"
 +++
-Planting a tree can be a long-term commitment, but it can be a great way to expand your gardening horizons.
-Once planted and mature, though, your tree (or trees) will offer up harvests for years to come and bring environmental benefits as well.
+Planting a tree or a shrub can be a long-term commitment, but it can be a great way to expand your gardening horizons.
+Once planted and mature, though, your new plant (or plants) will offer up harvests for years to come and bring environmental benefits as well.

 ### Location, Location

 Where you plant your tree is very important, because it will dictate both what you can plant there as well as how well it will do there.
 Your climate is the primary concern, however you may want to consider certain trees over others depending on variables such as size.
 A large tree will need room away from things like buildings so that it can put out a good root system.
 Similarly, different shrubs and trees will have different light needs.
-Your soil may
+Your soil may led itself to certain plants better than others, depending on its nutrients or pH.
+All of these are important factors to consider when you're looking to introduce a major new addition to your garden!

 ![](pexels-zen-chung-5528999.jpg)